About Us

 Volunteering?

 Print or submit your application online.
-For more information, contact the Volunteer Coordinator at (616)928-2479 or at paratransit@catchamax.org.
+For more information, contact the Volunteer Coordinator by CALLING or emailing paratransit@catchamax.org.

 Benefits of Transit